pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## Clean Master Files

-Download: [SSEEdit](https://www.nexusmods.com/skyrimspecialedition/mods/164): Install it where you manage your modding tools.
-Rename `SSEEdit.exe` to `TES5VREdit.exe`.\
+Download [SSEEdit](https://www.nexusmods.com/skyrimspecialedition/mods/164): Install it where you manage your modding tools.
+Rename `SSEEdit.exe` to `TES5VREdit.exe`.

 WARNING: Do not manually clean any plugins.
-That is an old outdated instruction that can break your game.
+That is an old outdated method that can break your modded game.

 Clean the following master files with `TES5VREdit` using argument `-quickautoclean`.
 1. SSE Master Files